Contemporary Issues for the Creative and Cultural Sector PG (11158.1)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Mr Hakim Abdul Rahim|

 Weekly readings and resources are provided on the CANVAS site.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Attendance at the Intensive Workshops is expected, alongside consistent engagement in asynchronous remote learning activities.
+Attendance at the Intensive Workshops is expected.

 Required IT skills